Colleges by Location

 Admissions

-According to the newest data, this institution uses standardized test scores for admission and it admitted 3,501 in 2023.
-University of Richmond has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the student.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is very difficult to get into.
-This eminent school with a rich history offers an unparalleled learning experience to its students.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 3,585 in 2025.
+University of Richmond has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the student.

 Test Scores